NTIA/scos-sensor/README.md

 Reference](#api-reference).

  - *action*: A function that the sensor owner implements and exposes to the API.
-Actions are one of the main concepts used by `scos-sensor`.
-At a high level, they are the things that the sensor owner wants the sensor to be able to *do*.
+Actions are the things that the sensor owner wants the sensor to be able to *do*.
 Since actions block the scheduler while they run, they have exclusive access to the sensor's resources (like the SDR).
 Currently, there are several logical groupings of actions, such as those that create acquisitions, or admin-only actions that handle administrative tasks.